Print, Share, or View Spanish version of this article

 Here are some suggestions from Bright Futures experts that may be of value to your family.

-Make sure everyone who cares for your child gives healthy foods, avoids sweets, and uses the same rules for discipline.
+Make sure everyone who cares for your child offers healthy foods, avoids sweets, provides time for active play, and uses the same rules for discipline that you do.

-Make sure places your child stays are safe.
+Make sure the places your child stays are safe.

 Think about joining a toddler playgroup or taking a parenting class.

 Take time for yourself and your partner.

 Praise your child when he does what you ask him to do.

 Use short and simple rules for your child.

 Try not to hit, spank, or yell at your child.